palantir/atlasdb/docs/source/cluster_management/sweep.rst

 The sweep job works by requesting ``candidateBatchHint`` values from the KVS in each round-trip.
 In some rare cases, the Cassandra KVS will not be able to fetch ``candidateBatchHint`` values, likely due to specific cells being overwritten many times and/or containing very large values.
 If that happens, KVS calls will timeout and sweep will reduce ``candidateBatchHint`` automatically, trying to fetch fewer values in the following round-trips to the KVS.
 If subsequent KVS round-trips are successful, the value of ``candidateBatchHint`` is slowly increased back to the configured value, which is also the maximum it reaches.
-Therefore, if the maximum is too high, failures will happen again.
+Therefore, if the configured value is too high, failures will happen again.

 You can check the sweep logs to verify if this is happening frequently — and if this is the case — reduce this config to a value that the load on the KVS doesn't trigger failures and sweep is able to run.